Agricultural Literacy Curriculum Matrix

 Milk Makin' Math

-In this lesson, students will learn about the numerous career opportunities involved in the dairy industry.
-They will also practice real world math problems related to specific careers within the industry.
+Students explore the numerous career opportunities involved in the dairy industry and solve real world math problems related to specific careers within the industry.
+Grades 3-5

 - Milk Makin' Math Activity Book for each student